BUEC500C1/twitter-summarizer-sz64/README.md

 More ways to search for airports other than the full name.
  - Incorporate ways to find best match when there are slight errors in the search term

+Currently some airports do not have a point that works for weather.gov, find a way to retrieve this weather data possibly with a different API.